 Need more information to choose the best jump-starter?
 Our buying guide has the important features and details you need to make a choice.
 Best of all, we included some top contenders to check out before making the final decision.

 There are three ways to get juice into a flat battery:

 A battery charger that you plug into the household electrical supply.
 Some can give a boost in half an hour or so that might get your car started.
 Generally they provide a trickle charge over 12 to 24 hours.
 They work fine, but they're slow.

-Jumper cables consist of a bunch of wires, wrapped in an insulating rubber or plastic sheath, with crocodile clips on each end.
+Jumper cables consist of a bunch of wires wrapped in an insulating rubber or plastic sheath, with crocodile clips on each end.
 Cheap, simple and can be very effective.
 The drawback is that you need another vehicle to piggyback off of.
 Even then, starting isn't guaranteed.
-If that vehicle is smaller, or its battery is not in top condition, it might not provide enough current.
+If that vehicle is smaller or its battery isn't in top condition, it might not provide enough current.

 Manufacturers try to tempt you with a variety of extras.
 Control technology, built-in safety features, and a host of useful (and not so useful) options.

 These elements impact performance and price, so let's look at each in turn.

 In order to get your vehicle going, a jump-starter has to supply sufficient current (measured in amps) to get the starter motor cranking over.
 That, in turn, fires the engine.
 The jump-starter feeds current through the battery – temporarily taking its place.
 As soon as the vehicle is running, the jump-starter is disconnected and, if all is working properly, the vehicle begins charging its own battery.

 Inside the jump-starter is one of two types of battery: lead-acid (the same kind as in your vehicle) or lithium (the kind you would usually associate with power tools).

 Lead-acid versions have been around for decades.
 They are proven, effective, reliable, and durable.
 The downside is that they're bulky and heavy – anything from 15 to 30 pounds.